RestrictedPower/Competitive-Programming-Java-Libraries/README.md

   # Reader.java Class:
   - Fast and efficient way to read input from System.in.

-  - Supported data types are: Integers, Strings, Longs, Doubles and Integer Arrays.
+  # Writer.java Class:
+  - Fast and efficient way to write output to System.out.

   # Graph.java Class Contains:
   - An Edge add system.